lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ## Aim

-A progressive sequence of overviews of fundamental programming concepts, from values to functors, for a reader who might not necessarily be familiar with programming at all.
+A progressive sequence of introductions to fundamental programming concepts, with a loosely followed thematic thread – "From values to functors" – aimed at a reader who might not necessarily be familiar with programming at all.

 ## Disclaimer